chef/automate/components/docs-chef-io/content/automate/reusable/md/restore_troubleshooting.md

          }
         ```

-         - If the pre string in the `location` is not match with `backup_mount`, then we need to to delete the existing snapshots. use below script to delete the snapshot from the one of the automate frontend node.
+         * If the prefix in the `location` value does not match the `backup_mount`, the existing snapshots must be deleted.
+Use the script below to delete the snapshots from the one of the Automate frontend nodes.

          ```sh
             snapshot=$(curl -XGET http://localhost:10144/_snapshot?pretty | jq 'keys[]')